LoveToCommit/vexss-spring/README.md

 Vendor Expert Support System (VExSS) - Elasticsearch Prototype - Spring Domain.

 # WHAT
-VExSS was a prototype I developed in 2015 when I was experimenting with Elasticsearch on Windows 10 OS.
-That version was highly customized to work with SAP Process Integration, Orchestration, and Systems Integration topics specific to the SAP domain.
-For security reasons, I cannot upload Note data that I would have used as an open ecosystem partner.
-As with Vendelligence, I wanted to extend it beyond that initial vendor or open source project domain for experimental purposes.

-This version targets the general Spring projects domain.

-This prototype does not use the same BOOST settings and other configurations intended to optimize the search results that I used in the prototype from 2015, which was focusing on SAP.
-As I am working with a new release of Elasticsearch, I want to research any changes or new options in the settings and use it as a stepping stone to creating a simple expert system over targeted information domains, derived from the Vendelligence project.
+VExSS is a prototype expert system designed to target a single vendor or open source project (OSP) from the Vendelligence system.

+I built the original prototype in 2015 when I was playing with Elasticsearch 1.x releases on Windows 10.
+This is an updated version covering Spring projects instead of the SAP domain.
+It runs on Elasticsearch 5.x.

+It consists of a single HTML view, a Javascript client (no frameworks), and the Elasticsearch.js library to connect to the Elasticsearch server.
+It runs inside any HTTP server.

+Kibana is used for indexing in the interim, as it lets me iterate the JSON data model quickly in tandem with my text editors of choice, without needing me to write a separate CRUD utility during the prototyping phase.

 ## WHY
-I wanted a dedicated expert system to support me if doing my own open source project (OSP) work or providing vendor services.
-I wanted a formal data structure on my own notes and a way to index them using an open source search solution.
-VExSS focuses on a single vendor or OSP.
+I wanted a dedicated expert system to support me during my own vendor support services or prototype experiments with open source projects (OSPs).

-Vendelligence targets the EXTERNAL web using the Google Custom Search JSON API.
-I needed a solution that worked with the INTERNAL data storage mechanism I had deliberately designed into Vendelligence - the Query Model class.
-VExSS would be an initial solution prototype.
-It uses Elasticsearch because:
-* (a) it's easy to install and configure,
-* (b) can handle high volume data,
-* (c) is near-real-time and
-* (d) is open source so we don't have to rely on external vendor APIs with pricey fees.
-We get enough horsepower that we can adapt it to our needs.

-Note: The reason there are so many extra flag-type JSON fields and label categories is I knew I would create a lot of these files per Vendor or Open Source Project (OSP).
-And I need a lot of these files to have any chance of getting useful output from machine learning frameworks.
-Last week, I started research into the Google Sentiment Analysis and Natural Language Processing APIs.
-Most require labels and methods to train the system on the data samples, based on the documentation and tutorials I read, so I'll use these as a starting point.
+While Vendelligence focuses on the data curation and data storage steps, VExSS focuses on querying that stored Query data, using a more complex data structure, to help lay the building blocks for an initial expert system.

+The idea is to tune the search results using the flags, labels, and pattern variants in the JSON data model instances.

+The next step is testing out the JSON data model instances against machine learning APIs.
+I will need a reasonably large number of instances to train any such API.
+I am researching the Google Sentiment Analysis and NLP APIs to determine if an initial prototype can be created using VExSS as the base layer.

 ## PRECONDITIONS
 1. elasticsearch runs on localhost:9200